Routes

 Metric Century Ride:

-The Metric Century Ride is an intermediate ride that will be perfect for experienced riders without the extreme endurance challenges of the Century Ride.
+The Metric Century Ride is perfect for experienced riders without the extreme endurance challenges of the Century Ride.
 New riders in good physical condition can certainly consider the Metric Century – just be prepared for a great workout.

 This is a wonderful route for teams to include riders of different levels and still stay together.
-With 3 moderate climbs interspersed, the route adds just enough challenge to feel the endorphins of a riders “high” and plenty of rest stops to help the recreational rider fuel up, cool down, and enjoy the incredible scenery of 3 different wine regions (Russian River, Alexander Valley, and Dry Creek Valley).
+With one challenging climb at the beginning some moderate climbs interspersed, the route adds just enough challenge to feel the endorphins of a riders “high” and plenty of rest stops to help the recreational rider fuel up, cool down, and enjoy the incredible scenery of West and South Sonoma County.

 Finish your ride with a cold beverage, music, and great food with old friends and maybe a new riding partner at the bike expo.